databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_rastertoworldcoordx
 **********************

-.. function:: rst_rastertoworldcoord(raster, x, y)
+.. function:: rst_rastertoworldcoord(tile, x, y)

-    Computes the world coordinates of the raster pixel at the given x and y coordinates.
+    Computes the world coordinates of the raster tile at the given x and y pixel coordinates.
     The result is the X coordinate of the point after applying the GeoTransform of the raster.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.